Can I cash in my whole private pension pot as a lump sum?

 What are the tax implications of cashing in my pension?

-Find out how much retirement income you might receive (before tax) from your private pension pot and how to boost it by using our Pension Calculator.
+Find out how much retirement income you might receive (before tax) from your private pension and how to boost it by using our pension calculator.

 What are the other risks of cashing in a pension?

-The other main risk of cashing in a whole pension at once is simply that of using up your pension too fast.
+Another risk of cashing in a whole pension at once is simply that it will get spent too quickly.

-This may be fine if this pension pot is just one of many that you have.
-But if it represents most or even all of your retirement savings, spending it all at once will leave you wholly reliant on the state pension.
+However, if it represents most, or even all of your retirement savings, spending it now would leave you wholly reliant on the state pension.

 What if I cash in my pension to invest it?

 The warning about tax also applies.
-Any money you take out of your pension (over your personal allowance) will be taxed, so you would start out by making a loss before you could reinvest the money.
+Any money you take out of your pension (over your personal allowance and beyond your 25% tax-free cash) will be taxed, so you would already be making a loss before you could reinvest the money.

 Beware of pension scams

-Never make any major investments unless you have first cleared them with your independent financial adviser.
+This means you should never make any major investments unless you have first discussed them with a financial adviser.

-Most importantly, never respond to cold calls or unsolicited emails, and only use an FCA-regulated financial adviser whom you have chosen yourself.
+Most importantly, never respond to cold calls or unsolicited emails, and only use a financial adviser regulated by the Financial Conduct Authority (FCA) whom you have chosen yourself.

 What are my other options for using my pension pot in retirement?